 The central square in Vejer de la Frontera is called Plaza de Espana.
-The colorful fountain on the square is the main attraction of the square.
+The colourful fountain on the square is the main attraction of the square.

 As we only stayed for one night, there wasn’t too much time to try many bars and restaurants to at to this Vejer de la Frontera City Guide.
 However, we still managed to find three different places worth a recommendation.
 I also did some more online research and will give a short overview of other potential restaurants and places worth visiting.

 With the entrance located on the main square, you can’t miss this place and you shouldn’t miss this place because the food is great!
-This place is the most famous restaurant of Vejer and known across Andalusia for a reason.
-The ambiance of the restaurant is great inside and outside (hello terrace!).
+This place is the most famous restaurant in Vejer and is known across Andalusia for a reason.
+The ambience of the restaurant is great inside and outside (hello terrace!).
 They serve Arabic food, so if you are into couscous, tagines, hummus and mezze, this is the place for you.
 Curious?
 Check out the menu here.

 Also located on Plaza de Espana, you’ll find a place called La Casa Del Vino where you can enjoy sherries from the region.
 Enjoy some cheese, meat, fish and a fresh glass of sherry or wine.

 Only one suitable table outside and some places for standing – this is a tiny bar hidden in the streets of Vejer.
 Nothing too special, but nice wine and cheese and we loved sitting on the corner of the streets.
 Do you want to have something to eat afterwards?
 Check out Trafalgar Tapas – apparently one of the best tapas places in town.